dorgez/dorgez.github.io/_posts/2025-11-16-ashkelon_rain.md

 ---
 # Case Study: Rain Event Analysis- Ashkelon Flooding
-## November 14, 2025 - Hydrological Forensics
+## November 14, 2025 - Hydrological analysis

-> **Alert:** This analysis documents an extreme rainfall event that caused significant urban flooding in Ashkelon.
+>  This analysis documents an extreme rainfall event that caused significant urban flooding in Ashkelon.
 Peak intensity reached 15.3 mm in 10 minutes (91.8 mm/hr equivalent).

 ## Executive Summary

 On November 14, 2025, Ashkelon Port experienced a rainfall event that overwhelmed urban drainage systems and caused widespread flooding.
-The event delivered **68.9 mm of rain** with the majority falling in just 2.5 hours, peaking at an extraordinary intensity that exceeded the design capacity of most urban infrastructure.
+The event delivered **68.9 mm of rain** with the majority falling in just 2.0 hours, peaking at an extraordinary intensity that exceeded the design capacity of most urban infrastructure.

-### 🔴 Critical Metrics at a Glance
+### Data at a Glance

 | Metric                    | Value      |
 | ------------------------- | ---------- |